locnnil/workshop/docs/explanation/workshops-sdks/sdks.rst

 To ensure plugs can be installed and connected,
 |project_markup| uses a set of internal rules,
 with each interface that |project_markup| implements having its own rule set.
-For example, the content interface plug can be installed and auto-connected based on its rules alone.
+For example, the mount interface plug can be installed and auto-connected based on its rules alone.
 However, other interfaces may have different rules, such as allowing installation but not auto-connection for :samp:`ssh-agent`.